ringcentral/ringcentral-web-phone/README.md

 `callSession.reInvite(false)`.
 For example, if the call was on hold.
 You want to recover the call but keep it on hold.

-Please note that `reInvite()` will generate new local SDP and do iceRestart.
+Some technical details: `reInvite()` will generate new local SDP and do iceRestart.
 And after server replies with remote SDP, it will be set:
 `rtcPeerConnection.setRemoteDescription(remoteSDP)`.
 This is required because if network information changed, old SDPs won't work any more.